Gaz Mawete: 2021–2024: Puzzle, performances, collaborations, and Gaz Mawete

 On 17 November, Mawete announced via Twitter that he would no longer be working with Bomayé Musik.
 He then established his backing band BNB, which doubled as his independent record label, also named BNB Records.
 Shortly thereafter, he appeared as a guest artist on "Eloko", a collaboration with Robinio Mundibu on an amapiano and ndombolo-inspired track released on 5 May 2023.
 Two weeks later, on 19 May, he dropped "Dendisa" featuring French rapper Niska under BNB Records.
 Within two weeks, the track amassed one million YouTube views and 429,749 Spotify streams.
 On 12 July, he received a nomination for Best Central African Artist of the Year at the Headies.
 Two days later, on 14 July, he joined fellow Congolese singer Singuila on the track "Linga Nga", whose video surpassed one million views on YouTube within two weeks and earned over 119K streams on Spotify.
 On 11 August, he collaborated with Christian Bella on the remix of "Nishike", followed by an appearance on Fellow's track "Na Lola" on 3 September.
 On 4 November, he performed at the second anniversary of Aqua Splash in Limete, Kinshasa.
 The following month, on December 1, he appeared on Rena's track "Kumba Nga".

 Mawete's second studio album, Gaz Mawete, was initially conceived as an EP and introduced its first single, "Effacer", on 19 January 2024, followed by the ndombolo and amapiano-inspired "Fondili" on 3 May, with its video debuting on 19 May.
 On 5 June, Mawete revealed the EP's seven-song tracklist, featuring collaborations with Guy2Bezbar on "Truc en commun" and Ya Levis Dalwear on "K.O".
 Officially launched on 14 June, the EP soared to the top of Apple Music charts in both Congos within 24 hours.
-On 23 August, Mawete expanded the EP into a full-length album by adding three additional tracks—"Basana", "Sabrina", and "Événement"—bringing the total to ten tracks.
-He promoted the album with a sold-out concert at La Cigale, accompanied by his backing band BNB and guest artists like Fally Ipupa, Franglish, Singuila, Niska, Ya Levis Dalwear, Tidiane Mario, Marcosins Ipupa, and Chily.
+On 23 August, Mawete expanded the EP into a full-length album by adding three tracks, including "Basana", "Sabrina", and "Événement", bringing the total to ten.
+He promoted the album with a sold-out concert at La Cigale with BNB and guest artists Fally Ipupa, Franglish, Singuila, Niska, Ya Levis Dalwear, Tidiane Mario, Marcosins Ipupa, and Chily.
 He later took the stage at the Mother Africa Festival, held in Abidjan, Ivory Coast, on 27–28 December.